andr2000/workspace/README.md

 * sudo apt-get install vim-gtk

-If you’re using bash or Ubuntu, and vim does not have +clipboard already: sudo apt-get install vim-gnome -y
+If you’re using bash or Ubuntu, and vim does not have +clipboard already: sudo apt-get install vim-gnome -y or after 19.10 sudo apt install vim-gtk3